 Uses of Roses

-Roses are mainly cultivated for their beautiful flowers and delightful fragrance – which just so happens to be affected by climatic conditions.
+Rose is a popular choice of plant cultivated for its flowers and delightful fragrance – which just so happens to be affected by climatic conditions.
 You can find these flowers in food, perfumes, hygiene products, and even in art!

-For example, the Damask Rose is famous as a source of perfume for many cosmetic products.
-Meanwhile, the Rugosa Rose supplies delectable rosehips rich in vitamin C and is found in many tea infusions because of its calming effects.
+For example, the Damask rose is a fantastic choice to source perfume for many cosmetic products.
+Meanwhile, the Rugosa rose is the ideal choice to create rose hips or rose water rich in vitamin C and is found in many tea infusions because of its calming effects.

-According to ancient Greek and Roman practices, Rosa flower petals and hips were used in cooked dishes and preserves in vinegar.
+According to ancient Greek and Roman practices, rose petals and hips were a great option to use in cooked dishes and preserves in vinegar.
 The Romans were the first to build hot houses to sustain floral supply all year round.
-They traditionally used these flowers for important ceremonial purposes.
+They traditionally claimed the flowers were a perfect choice for important ceremonial purposes.

-In the Middle East, Roses were used as a traditional treatment for treating depression and anxiety.
-Additionally, Rose-infused water mixed with honey or other tea leaves has claims to treat various skin ailments.
+In the Middle East, roses were the perfect choice of traditional treatment for treating depression and anxiety.
+Additionally, rose-infused water mixed with honey or other tea leaves has claims to treat various skin ailments.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.